tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 ## Hardware Efficiency

-Energy efficiency is the cornerstone of the principles of Green Computing
+Energy efficiency is the cornerstone of the principles of Green Computing, requiring designers to create components that consume minimal power during operation while maintaining performance standards.
+Sustainable materials play a crucial role in reducing environmental impact.
+This involves selecting recyclable and biodegradable materials sourced through sustainable practices, thereby minimizing the ecological footprint of raw material extraction and manufacturing processes.
+The emphasis on sustainable sourcing extends throughout the supply chain.